-On the "affordability" scale, A+R definitely falls on the further, pricier end of the slider, particularly with regards to their furniture, but if you opt for their fantastic array of more budget-friendly accessories (like their $16 Hay trays and $30 Umbra Shift candleholders), you'll be tapping a treasure trove of modern goodies.
+On the "affordability" scale, A+R definitely falls on the further, pricier end, particularly with regards to their furniture, but if you opt for their fantastic array of more budget-friendly accessories (like their $16 Hay trays and $30 Umbra Shift candleholders), you'll be tapping a treasure trove of modern goodies.

 My living room product Pinterest board is comprised of many a product from Blu Dot.
 Their furniture and decor is modern with a hint glam—plenty of walnut with dashes of brass and marble.
 Don't forget to peruse their outlet section on the site for some even better prices.

 Though their furniture is certainly lovely, we think of Canvas Home predominantly for their dinnerware and kitchen goods (just look at this matte black cutlery set!)
 If you're ready for a tabletop upgrade, make sure to take a peek at their catalog.

 As Crate & Barrel's more affordable little brother, you'll find on-trend furniture (heavy on the metallics!), celeb/designer collaborations from the likes of Gwyneth Paltrow and Lenny Kravitz (yup!), and really great, affordable decor.
 Though some of their furnishings can get a little pricey, you'll luck out on lighting, rugs, accessories and dining/kitchen wares.